 In a utility outage, you can provide power for your entire facility and equipment, or for critical loads only.
-Your emergency standby generator powers only life-safety equipment required by code.
+Your emergency power systems target only life-safety equipment required by code.
 After that, you must choose which loads are critical and which are not:

 - Production machinery